-“And Jesus answering unto them, They that are whole need not a physician; but they that are sick.
-I came not to call the righteous, but sinners to repentance" (Luke 5:31-32)
+“And Jesus answering said unto them, They that are whole need not a physician; but they that are sick.
+I came not to call the righteous, but sinners to repentance.”
+(Luke 5:31-32)

-In one of the most important passages in the New Testament regarding repentance (II Corinthians 7:9-11), Paul uses essentially the same phrase three times to express what he means by repentance: He rejoices that the Corinthian believers were made “sorry after a godly manner” (v.
+In one of the most important passages in the New Testament regarding repentance (2 Corinthians 7:9-11), Paul uses essentially the same phrase three times to express what he means by repentance: He rejoices that the Corinthian believers were made “sorry after a godly manner” (v.
 9), calls it a “godly sorrow” (v.
 10), claiming that they “sorrowed after a godly sort” (v.
 11).
 This phrase could literally be translated “sorrow according to God,” which leads to repentance.
-Such sorrow is contrasted to the “sorrow of the world [which] worketh death” (v.
-10), which is a mere regret of consequences or remorse of conscience, which does not yield repentance, but only despair and possibly suicide.
+Such sorrow is contrasted to the “sorrow of the world [that] worketh death” (v.
+10), which is a mere regret of consequences or remorse of conscience, which does not yield repentance but only despair and possibly suicide.
 “For godly sorrow worketh repentance to salvation” (v.
 10).

 True repentance involves a recognition of sin as a crime against God and a violation of His holy nature.
-Our recognition of this fact brings godly sorrow which leads inevitably to a change of mindset toward the sin and a confession of it as sin (I John 1:9), and this brings forgiveness from God.
+Our recognition of this fact brings godly sorrow that leads inevitably to a change of mindset toward the sin and a confession of it as sin (1 John 1:9), and this brings forgiveness from God.